 In addition to the pensions and benefits to which you may be entitled because of both public and private employment, you may also be eligible for certain benefits based on your military service.

-The Center for Veterans Enterprise promotes business ownership and expansion for veterans.
+The VA's Office of Small and Disadvantaged Business Utilization promotes business ownership and expansion for veterans.
 They provide resource assistance for veterans and service-disabled veterans who are considering starting or expanding a business.
 The staff works with all federal agencies, large contractors and not-for-profit assistance organizations.
 The following is a summary of the important services Vetbiz offers:

 Many Federal Agencies and private businesses have not been able to find enough veteran-owned businesses to meet their goals and contracting objectives.
 Veteran-owned businesses can't afford to market to all potential federal customers or even understand how to locate them.
 VIP is the answer; created as a free service to the veterans who have helped this nation remain free and strong!
 VIP allows users to search for veteran-owned businesses, register veteran-owned businesses and update business profiles.